 We see this kind of model elsewhere in Japan.
 In Toyama, the Bed and Craft service combines accommodation with the craft experience.
 In Tokyo, tourists are offered a class in making a tenugui cotton hand towel.
 Even a seeming specialised technique like glass blowing offers as a one-day experience by the Tokyo Glass Art Institute.

 How do we evaluate this turn to “craft experiences”?
 One particular concern that I have is that it doesn’t necessarily encourage artistic excellence.
 While workshops offer a welcome income for the maker, they take time away from the bench, particularly in making works of exhibition standard.
 This certainly holds for studio crafts, but there are new practices that see experience as the medium, particularly those that bring people together in new ways.
-The artist Rirkrit Tiravanija is famous for removing all art objects from the gallery, and replacing instead with a kitchen where he cooked and served bowls of Thai soup.
+The artist hero of relational aesthetics, Rirkrit Tiravanija, is famous for removing all art objects from the gallery and replacing instead with a kitchen where he cooked and served bowls of Thai soup.
 But recently in this work for the National Gallery Singapore, he created an outdoor bamboo structure for a tea ceremony, using ceramic cups that he had made himself.
 While the objects themselves may not be noteworthy, the imaginative way in which he presented these to the gallery viewer was remarkable.
+It’s a recognition of the usefulness of things to connect us together.

 One positive way of reading craft in the “experience economy” is that it offers a return to the way of life where craft was integrated into our everyday world.
 As we know, the craft object was developed often for symbolic purposes such as offerings to the deities, particularly in temple decoration, adornment and making of idols.
 These objects had a value that was realised in rituals such as worship, communal dining and rites of passage.
 It is hard to understand the ritual role of the object while it rests on the plinth.
 As yet, we don’t see as many experiences offered that involve this, beyond the tea ceremony.
 The recovery of the object’s ritual value is an area of future development.

-One of the challenges in compiling the Encyclopedia of Crafts in the Asia Pacific is the different definitions across our region of what constitutes craft.
-There were many techniques that sat outside the western pentad of ceramics, metal, fibre, glass and wood.
+I’ve been thinking about ephemeral crafts in compiling the Encyclopedia of Crafts in the Asia Pacific (a project of World Crafts Council – Asia Pacific).
+This project is conducted multilaterally in asking countries themselves what they consider to be the most significant crafts.
+As a result, there were many techniques that sat outside the western pentad of ceramics, metal, fibre, glass and wood.
 These included composite products such as lanterns, umbrellas and puppets.
 But most challenging were the crafts from West Asia that were relatively ephemeral, such as soap and incense.

 Does craft have to result in a lasting product?
 In asking this question, we open the door wide to other craft techniques of everyday life, such as food and drink preparation and mending.
 These crafts are now the subject of great interest from the hipster generation.
 Hipsterism used to be dismissed as an ironic fashion, limited to outmoded technologies such as vinyl records.
 But in recent times it has acquired a new seriousness, as documented in the book Masters of Craft: Old Jobs in the New Urban Economy (Ocejo 2017), which tells stories of middle class educated men who have dedicated their lives to reviving lost manual trades, as butchers, brewers and barbers.